kissenger/geoPointsAndPaths/README.md

 </ul>

-# Imparting the classes and functions#
+# Importing the classes and functions#

 Import the classes and functions
 <pre>